Penal Code of Bangladesh

-The Jatiya Sangsad has amended the penal code on several occasions, with the most recent being in 2004.
+The Parliament of Bangladesh has amended the Penal Code on several occasions, the most recent amendment occurring in 2004.

-The code is a legacy of the Victorian era.
-While its objective is to provide a general penal code for Bangladesh, other criminal law statutes have also been enacted by the Bangladeshi parliament.
+The Code is a legacy of the Victorian era.
+While its objective is to provide a general penal framework for Bangladesh, the Parliament has also enacted various penal statutes to address specific areas of criminal law.

 History

-The code was drafted on the recommendations of first law commission of British India.
-It was presented to the Governor of Bengal in 1837.
-While based on the law of Victorian England, it derived elements from the Napoleonic Code and Louisiana Civil Code of 1825.
-It was adopted on 6 October 1860.
-When East Bengal became part of Pakistan after the Partition of British India, the code was known as the Pakistan Penal Code.
-The code was re-enacted in Bangladesh after the country's independence in 1971.
+The Code was drafted on the recommendations of the First Law Commission of British India and presented to the Governor of Bengal in 1837.
+Although primarily based on Victorian English law, it also incorporated elements from the Napoleonic Code and the Louisiana Civil Code of 1825.
+The Code was adopted on 6 October 1860.
+After the partition of British India, when East Bengal became part of Pakistan, it came to be known as the Pakistan Penal Code.
+Following Bangladesh's independence in 1971, the Code was re-enacted as the Penal Code, 1860.

 Chapters

-The following includes the chapters of the code.
+The following includes the chapters of the Code: